cloudsoft/amp-basho/docs/building-from-source.md

 ---

 For a release build, we want to include Cloudsoft AMP instead of Apache Brooklyn and ensure the latest version of the docs are built.
-To do this you will require jekyll setup (as described [here](https://github.com/apache/incubator-brooklyn/blob/master/docs/README.md)) and a local maven install of Cloudsoft AMP:
+To do this you will require
+jekyll setup (as described [here](https://github.com/apache/brooklyn-docs/blob/master/README.md)) and Cloudsoft AMP available in your maven environment.
+Then:

     pushd src/main/docs ; rm -rf _site ; jekyll build ; popd
-    mvn clean install assembly:single -Pamp
+    mvn clean install -Pamp

 Other Ways of Running